genouest/genouestaccountmanager/dev_quickstart/README.md

 /!\ By default, all cron scripts (ldap operations, etc) are added in the /tmp folder.
 You will have to launch them manually, or add a cron script to do it for you

+You can access sent mail content by viewing the logs of the mailhog container.